OleHolmNielsen/Moin2Sphinx/README.md

 RST Overview
 ============
 ```
-NOTE: This is *only* required for sections that are linked to, and *not* for all sections!
+NOTE: This is *only* required for sections that are linked to from other pages, and *not* for all sections!

 In this way a reference to ```rst-overview``` can be made from any page using both [MoinMoin][1] as well as [Sphinx][2].
 See [Use a custom anchor][10] for a description.